 The digital strategist’s role is to determine whether the website content management system provides a positive user experience, performs as expected, and is simple to use.
 The website is tested on numerous browsers and devices, according to QA best practices.

 Want to take your business online?
 Make sure you’ve made a firm decision about how your website should look.
-This procedure will assist you in creating a website that is strategically focused on attracting, engaging, users.
+This procedure will assist you in creating a website that is strategically focuses on attracting, engaging, users.
 Want to learn more about website design?
 You’re welcome to contact us.